SAVING THE SACRAMENTO MOUNTAINS CHECKERSPOT BUTTERFLY

 Unfortunately the New Mexico Wildlife Conservation Act doesn't recognize insects as wildlife, so this butterfly is afforded no protections under state laws.

 With the butterfly facing a number of impending threats, the Center first petitioned to list the species under the federal Endangered Species Act in 1999.
 Despite an initial finding that endangered status may be warranted, the U.S. Fish and Wildlife Service took no action on our petition.
 In response to a follow-up lawsuit we filed, the Service issued a proposal to guarantee the butterfly and its critical habitat full protection ... only to later withdraw it.

-Nearly a decade after the initial petition, and with the Sacramento Mountains checkerspot butterfly still lacking federal protection, we again petitioned the Service to take this species under its wing and finally protect it under the Endangered Species Act.
-The petition also requested emergency protection from pesticide spraying planned for a majority of the butterfly's private-lands habitat.
+Nearly a decade after the initial petition, and with the Sacramento Mountains checkerspot butterfly still lacking federal protection, we filed another petition for federal protections, this one also requesting emergency protection from pesticide spraying planned for a majority of the butterfly's private-lands habitat.
 The spraying was delayed but not stopped, and our listing request was denied.
-Again, we filed suit against the Service for its negligence in failing to protect the species, and in April 2008, we reached a settlement with the agency requiring it to make a finding on our petition later that year.
+Again, we filed suit against the Service for its negligence in failing to protect the species, and in 2008, we reached a settlement with the agency requiring it to make a finding on our petition later that year.
 In 2009 denied that petition, allowing threats to the butterfly to continue unabated.

 Since we started petitioning for this species, we've also defended it in other ways, like by successfully appealing a proposal to sell important checkerspot butterfly habitat in the Lincoln National Forest to the town of Cloudcroft for development.